fossunited/the-joy-of-programming/the-joy-of-programming/repeating-jp/for-loop-jp.md

 ## Looping Patterns

-We've seen how to use a for loop, but let's review various looping patterns to get a sense of how loops are used in difference scenarios.
+We've seen how to use a for loop, but let's review various looping patterns to get a sense of how loops are used in different scenarios.
 Some of these we have already seen above.

 ### Iterate over a list of values